code-423n4/2023-01-reserve-findings/data/Soosh-Q.md

 The last sentence suggests that governance should eventually not be able to soft-lock the backing.

-The ability to set `redemptionRateFloor` to zero/a small amount allows governance another way to soft-lock the backing without freezing capabilities.
+The ability to set `redemptionRateFloor` to zero/a small amount allows governance another way to soft-lock the backing without freezing capabilities. (governance sets both to zero, no amount can be redeemed)

 ### Recommendations
 ```sol